PredixDev/MobileExample-WebApp-OfflineAuthentication/README.md

 ## Further understanding

-Please review the javascript code in each of the offline-login webapp pages, and in the demo-offline-app.
+Please review the javascript code in each of the offline-login web app pages, and in the demo-offline-app.
 Here you will find examples of not only calling the auth service to support offline login, but also examples of these services:

 * log -- log service is called to send JavaScript console logs to the container's logging system.
 * boot -- boot/research is called for logging out.